 The personal essay is about a collection owned by the student.
 It should describe the thematic or artifactual nature of the collection and discuss with some specificity the unifying characteristics that have prompted the student to think of certain items as a collection.
 It should also convey a strong sense of the student’s motivations for collecting and what their particular collection means to them personally.
 The history of the collection, including collecting goals, acquisition methods, and milestones are of particular interest, as is a critical look at how the goals may have evolved over time and an outlook on the future development of the collection.
 Essays are judged in equal measures on the strength of the collection and the strength of the writing.

 Winners will receive their prizes at the annual winter dinner of the Friends of the Princeton University Library, which they are expected to attend.
-The first-prize essay will be published in a forthcoming issue of the Princeton University Library Chronicle.
-In addition, the first-prize essay has the honor of representing Princeton University in the National Collegiate Book Collecting Contest organized by the Antiquarian Booksellers’ Association of America.
+The first-prize essay has the honor of representing Princeton University in the National Collegiate Book Collecting Contest organized by the Antiquarian Booksellers’ Association of America.
 Please note that per the ABAA’s contest rules, the winning essay will be entered exactly as submitted to the Adler Prize contest, without possibility of revision.
+In addition, the first-prize winner will have the opportunity to have his or her essay featured in a Library-affiliated publication.

 First prize: $2000